fahadNoufal/Collab-Notes/Rough notes.md

-the rough the main rough note is this
+the rough the main the main note is this